rj45/rj32/docs/instructions.md

       operation:
                  Add a 6 bit signed immediate to the destination register rd.
 If an addc
-                 or subc instruction preceeded this
+                 or subc instruction preceded this
                  one, the carry flag is also added.

     add - add register